SMBC Nikko Securities

-SMBC Nikko Securities (SMBC日興証券株式会社) is a securities firm in Japan which engages in the operation of large-scale comprehensive securities broking and trading services.
+SMBC Nikko Securities Inc. (SMBC日興証券株式会社) is a securities firm in Japan which engages in the operation of large-scale comprehensive securities broking and trading services.
 The company was founded in 2009 and is headquartered in Tokyo, Japan.
 It is a wholly owned subsidiary of the Sumitomo Mitsui Financial Group.
-In Japan, its the third largest securities brokerage firm.
+It is the third largest securities brokerage firm in Japan.

 History

 The origins of SMBC Nikko Securities can be traced back to a company named Kawashimaya Shoten (川島屋商店) which was formed in July 1918 by Genichi Toyama.
 It was formed to buy and sell stocks and bonds.

-In 1920, the firm was incorporated into a stock company.

-During the same year, Nikko Securities was created out of the securities department of the Industrial Bank of Japan.
+In 1920, the firm was created out of the securities department of the Industrial Bank of Japan and incorporated as a stock company.
 In 1939, Kawashimaya Shoten spun off its securities division forming Kawashimaya Securities.
 In 1943, Kawashimaya Securities absorbed Kawashimaya Shoten.

-In 1944, Kawashimaya Securities and Nikko Securities merged with the resulting company continuing to use the Nikko Securities trade name.
+In 1944, Kawashimaya Securities and Nikko Securities merged, and the resulting company used the Nikko Securities trade name.

 In 2001, the firm changed its name from Nikko Securities to Nikko Cordial Securities.

 In 2007, the firm became a subsidiary of Citigroup after Citigroup purchased Nikko Cordial Corporation forming Nikko Citi Holdings Inc.

-On June 15, 2009, Nikko Cordial Securities De-merger Preparatory Company Ltd was formed.
-This is considered the legal entity of the firm up to present.In October 2009, Nikko Cordial Securities De-merger Preparatory Company Ltd took over all of the operations of the original Nikko Cordial Securities business and certain businesses of Nikko Citigroup.
-It was then renamed Nikko Cordial Securities.
-Then Citigroup sold the firm to the Sumitomo Mitsui Banking Corporation.
+In September 2009, Citigroup sold the firm to the Sumitomo Mitsui Banking Corporation.

 In 2011, the firm changed its name from Nikko Cordial Securities to SMBC Nikko Securities.
 In 2016, the firm became a wholly owned direct subsidiary of Sumitomo Mitsui Financial Group.

-In 2018, the firm merged with SMBC Friend Securities while continuing to use the SMBC Nikko Securities trade name.
+In 2018, the firm merged with SMBC Friend Securities, while continuing to use the SMBC Nikko Securities trade name.

 Controversies

-2012 Insider Trading Fine
+2012 insider trading fine

 In April 2012, the Financial Services Agency fined the firm for leaking information about a stock offering which was considered insider trading.
 Directors of the firm passed on word of the offering to at least 21 sales branches without carrying out the proper internal procedures to control the information flow.
 At eight of those branches a total of 23 sales staff tipped off 34 clients to purchase the shares once the deal was launched.
-The deal was said to be a roughly 1 trillion yen ($12.4 billion) offering by Sumitomo Mitsui Financial Group, Nikko’s parent, in early 2010.
+The deal was said to be a roughly 1 trillion yen ($12.4 billion) offering by Sumitomo Mitsui Financial Group, Nikko's parent, in early 2010.